 The college supervisor serves as a liaison between the student and the agency supervisor, coordinates and assesses the academic aspect of fieldwork, monitors attendance, provides feedback and support to students as they go through fieldwork, and determines the student's final grades.
-If a student is at risk for getting a U in fieldwork, the college supervisor alerts the student of this problem and works with them to try to improve the quality of their work and meet fieldwork requirements.
+If a student is at risk for getting a U in fieldwork, the college supervisor alerts the student and the fieldwork coordinator of this problem, assuming they have advance notice, and works with the student and agency supervisor to try to improve the quality of their work and meet fieldwork requirements.
 College supervisors do not make supervisory site visits, but they do maintain telephone and email contact with both the student and the agency supervisor during fieldwork.